cdesouza02/Lab-Notebook/GW_Protocols/Coral 16S_library_prep.md

 #### **VI.
 Purification with ampure beads**
-obtain, label, and cross-link new strip tubes start with the manufacturer protocol using 1.8X-1.5X bead ratio and 10uL-25uL PCR product
+obtain, label, and cross-link new strip tubes start with the manufacturer protocol using 1.8X-1.0X bead ratio and 10uL-25uL PCR product
-- ratio of beads will change the size you select for
-- 1.5x will get rid of larger primer dimers, 1.8X will get rid of primer dimer below 100 bp
+- ratio of beads will change the size you select for *1.0x will get rid of <200 bp dimers, 1.8X will get rid of dimer <100 bp*

 make fresh 80% ethanol in a 50mL tube (label and parafilm when not in use)
 	 *may need to re-clean samples if gel images show that multiple bands were not removed*